Steelers Make $11M Decision for Mike McCarthy’s Defense After Landing Michael Pittman Jr.

 - Available salary cap space directly fuels McCarthy's aggressive championship roster rebuilding campaign.

 The Pittsburgh Steelers have had a rough season in 2025.
-Despite high expectations for their defense, the team struggled to stay consistent and allowed too many big plays, finishing the year with 10 wins and 7 losses.
-But now, things are changing.
-Ever since the team hired Mike McCarthy as their new head coach, he has been busy rebuilding the roster for 2026.
-And one of his big moves resulted in the Steelers signing defensive lineman Sebastian Joseph-Day to a two-year, $11 million contract to help toughen up the defense.
+Despite high expectations for their defense, the team struggled to stay consistent and allowed 387 points in the regular season.
+However, under new head coach Mike McCarthy, the team has been busy rebuilding the roster for 2026.
+And to fix their already existing defensive woes, the Steelers have signed defensive lineman Sebastian Joseph-Day.

 Watch What’s Trending Now!